shawnr/practical-javascript/the-document-object-model/92-creating-and-removing-dom-elements.md

 Of course, making broad statements about how things _should_ happen on a web page is one thing.
 Building those features is often another matter entirely.
 Let's take a look at how we can begin that task.

-For the following examples, refer to the following HTML markup for a contact list:
+For the following examples, refer to this HTML markup for a contact list:

 ```html
 <ul id="contact-list">